neoremind/fluent-validator/README.md

 #### 2.8.2 putAttribute2Context
-Use `putAttribute2Context()` method, it allows you to inject some of the properties to the validator or validator chain from where validations are performed.
+Use `putAttribute2Context()` method, it allows you to inject some of the properties to the validator or validator chain from the caller - where validations are performed.

 For example, you can put *ignoreManufacturer* as true in the context and get the value by invoking `context.getAttribute(key, class type)` within any validator.